flowhub/jsjob-ethereum/README.md

 and externalizing computational costs to users and volunteers
 * Avoids single actors (like a local government and/or ISP) being able to take service away from users

-As a AI-based, website producing entity, there are primarily two aspects to decentralize
+As a AI-based, website producing entity, there are primarily two aspects to decentralize:

 * Production of new webpages from content (content analysis, and page solving).
 CPU intensive.